xzackli/Bolt.jl/docs/src/index.md

 Note that `G ≠ 1`.

 Conventionally, any scalar function of time, such as `\eta`, takes as input the logarithm of the scale factor `x ≡ log(a)`.
-Any scalar function of time which does not operate on `x` must be marked with an underscore for the variable it does take, for example `H_a`.
+Any scalar function of time which does not operate on `x` must be marked with an underscore for the variable it does take, for example `Hₐ`.

 ```@index
 ```